‘Montgomery is a delightful little town – Britain as it used to be.’

 As well as The Dragon, there are other places to eat and drink in Montgomery: If you want to try fabulous Michelin Star cuisine, then book a table at The Checkers Pantry is open Tuesday to Saturday for Breakfast, Light Lunches, Coffee and Cakes.
 For daytime snacks, beverages and deli counters, try Castle Kitchen or Ivy House Tearooms.
 For a takeaway option, try the Montgomery chip shop.
 If you fancy a game of pool or darts, or just to watch live sport with a drink, then try The Crown Inn.

-A small market in the Town Hall every Thursday and Saturday.
+A small market in the Town Hall every Thursday and Saturday, with a larger market on the first Thursday of each month.

 Bunners Family Ironmongers